akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2024
+ - ### 24-12-3
+   - Today was a busy day with my current job.
+Very little time to working on coding.
+But I did.
+   - I've created [`escapeInput.js`](https://github.com/akto/library/blob/master/js/escapeInput.js).
+It was a code part to make the Advent of Code input into a variable or constant in js.
+   - I've solved 3rd day puzzles.
+But I used AI in second question because I didn't have time in that moment.
+   - Today's challenge is all about regular expression.
+Also, string manipulation was needed.

  - ### 24-12-2
    - Today I've cheated a little bit.
 I use AI for the most of the coding part.
 I just thought about the solution and then ask for the code about required functions to AI.
 It works perfectly.
 The capabilities of AI is already amazing.
    - I've got 2 stars in the second day of Advent of Code.